Akademi-16-Grup/Anicyclepedia-Uygulama/README.md

-# foranimals
+# anicyclepedia_deneme

-For Animals Flutter project.
+A new Flutter project.

 ## Getting Started